-The company has available a Letter of Credit Rollover facility to source capital.
-The balance utilised of this facility was nil at year end (2008: \$1.3m).
-The company uses external equity only when required for specific projects.
+The Company has available a Letter of Credit Rollover facility to source capital.
+This facility was not used during the year.
+The Company uses external equity only when required for specific projects.
 No shares have been issued in recent years for this purpose.

-The company pays dividends at the discretion of the Board.
+The Company pays dividends at the discretion of the Board.
 The dividend amount is based on market conditions and the profitability of the Company.